m-bilal7382/Multi-Game-System/README.md

 ## 🧑‍💻License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/m-bilal7382)file for details.
+See the [LICENSE](https://github.com/m-bilal7382/Multi-Game-System/blob/main/get_key.c) file for details.

 ## 🚀Contact